bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 :math:`{\bf \mu}_{\phi}({\bf x}), {\bf \sigma}^2_{\phi}({\bf x}), \pi_{\phi}({\bf X}`)
 are all defined by neural networks parameterized by :math:`\phi` that we will learn.
-Here, :math:`\pi_{\phi}({\bf X})` should not be confused with our actual parameter :math:`{\bf \pi}` above, the former is an estimate coming out of our network, the latter is our prior distribution as a symmetric Dirichlet.
+Here, :math:`\pi_{\phi}({\bf X})` should not be confused with our actual parameter :math:`{\bf \pi}` above, the former is a point-estimate coming out of our network, the latter is a random variable as a symmetric Dirichlet.

 From here, we use the ELBO to determine our variational objective for a single data point: